tfregixx/ChatDocAI-RAG-based-AI-Document-Assistant-/README.md

 </p>

 ChatDocAI is a **GenAI-powered document assistant built using RAG (Retrieval-Augmented Generation)** that allows users to query documents with **LLM-backed, context-aware answers**.
+🚀 Built with RAG + LLMs to deliver accurate, context-aware answers from user documents.

 ---